The title of “worst” may be a bit harsh, but it is well deserved.

-How many option strategies offer twice the return for low margin, give you limited risk, and allow you to profit over a large range of prices?
+How many option strategies offer twice the return for low margin, give you limited risk, and allow you to profit over a broad range of prices?

 Spiderman said it best, “With great power comes great responsibility.”

-It is true that the iron condor wields a lot of power, but it is the lack of responsibility in the option trader that makes it such a dangerous weapon.
+It is true that the iron condor wields a lot of power, but it is the lack of responsibility in the options trader that makes it such a dangerous weapon.

-Too many option traders get into an iron condor thinking it is the key to riches, but too often they get into the position at the wrong time, manage it poorly, and then take on big losses.
+Too many options traders get into an iron condor thinking it is the key to riches, but too often they get into the position at the wrong time, manage it poorly, and then take on significant losses.

 This must come to an end.
 We must return the iron condor to its place at the top.

 We can look at “how to enter” in several different ways.
 First, we can talk about timing, both from a volatility and price perspective.
 Then we can look at entering from an order type standpoint.
 Both will be keys to success, but timing is the most important.

 Most options traders enter iron condors because they think the stock price will remain in a range, or, even worse, that the stock has run up, is overbought, and needs to come down.

 This is the worst possible thing you can do.

 What you will soon learn, if you haven’t already, is that a stock can stay up longer than you can stay sane.